QRS complex: Formation

 Depolarization of the heart ventricles occurs almost simultaneously, via the bundle of His and Purkinje fibers.
 If they are working efficiently, the QRS complex duration in adults is 80 to 110 ms.

 Clinical significance

-Any abnormality of conduction takes longer and causes "widened" QRS complexes.
+Any abnormality of conduction takes longer and causes "widened" QRS complexes, sometimes called cardiac aberrancy.
 In bundle branch block, there can be an abnormal second upward deflection within the QRS complex.
 In this case, such a second upward deflection is referred to as R′ (pronounced "R prime").
 This would be described as an RSR′ pattern.

 Ventricles contain more muscle mass than the atria.
 Therefore, the QRS complex is considerably larger than the P wave.
 The QRS complex is often used to determine the axis of the electrocardiogram, although it is also possible to determine a separate P wave axis.

 The duration, amplitude, and morphology of the QRS complex are useful in diagnosing cardiac arrhythmias, conduction abnormalities, ventricular hypertrophy, myocardial infarction, electrolyte derangements, and other disease states.

 High frequency analysis of the QRS complex may be useful for detection of coronary artery disease during an exercise stress test.